Greg-R/t41_2_main_board/README.md

     #define UNMUTEAUDIO HIGH
     #define MUTEAUDIO   LOW

     // If using an external amplifier, the gain may need to be adjusted for the best volume range.
     #define AUDIOSCALE  40    // A typical value is 20.
 Increase or decrease this value depending on your amplifier gain.

 ### Power Supply Decoupling and Regulators

 The power supplies routed through the 16 wire ribbon cable are prone to noise, most likely from the Main board.
 Regulators for the three required voltages include low-esr bypass capacitors.
 This will provide clean bias sources to the modulator circuit.
+Series ferrite beads provide additional isolation and decoupling.

 ### Connectors